What Is Considered Unlawful Search & Seizure?

 Any evidence collected illegally cannot be used in court to convict a suspect.
 Likewise, any evidence gathered because of the illegally obtained evidence cannot be admitted to court.
 A skilled attorney could examine a criminal case to see if the police acted within their rights when searching a person’s property.
 If you’ve been accused of a crime, let our Fort Worth criminal defense lawyers help.
 The Clark Law Firm has 35 years of combined legal experience to offer your case.
 Let us examine your situation and see if law enforcement violated your rights in pursuing their case against you.

-Contact us at (817) 435-4970 or fill out our online form to schedule a free case consultation today.
+Contact us at (817) 435-4970 or fill out our online form to schedule a complimentary case consultation today.